Farzan-I/Farzan-CV/README.md

 - Instigated a new customer experience through technology (iPad bolted to the counter to check allergens and ingredients of products)
 - Management of high profile store in heart of London (Argyll Street, Oxford Circus)
 - Banking, supplies ordering and accounting reconciliation duties as well as opening and closing of the store
-- Training new team members regarding customer service in line with Pret standards
+- Trained new team members regarding customer service in line with Pret standards

 ### AXM London Property Services (Dec 2017 to Nov 2018)<br>
 **Senior Lettings Negotiator**